Interested in knowing what our 2014 Fellows have been up to? Check out our blog to find out more. Our 2014 Fellows are guest blogging all Fall.

-TMT is launching the pilot program of its Institute for Collaborative Theater Making.
-Our Institute will be a place where Fellows challenge themselves and the form of theater, ask what theater can be, and fearlessly embrace surprising and unexpected answers.
+Our Institute is a place where Fellows challenge themselves and the form of theater, ask what theater can be, and fearlessly embrace surprising and unexpected answers.
 Potential Institute Fellows should be hungry to reinvent what they want to make happen in a theater.

 Institute Fellows will read, see, discuss, and make, all through the lens of our core company principles:

 DIFFERENCE: We strive to discover, to do something not known, to make it new.
-We really do it and we really mean it.
-We play with the notions of Mystery, Entertainment and Extremity, encouraging cross-disciplinary work and artistic originality.
+We really mean it and we really do it.
+We value form-breaking work and artistic originality above all.

 QUESTIONING: There are no assumptions in the Institute and in our work.
 Do you know what a play/production is?
 We don’t.
 Let’s locate the assumptions and set them aside.
 Consider everything.